 My friend had arranged for the purchase of a sailboat in Hong Kong harbor.
 Unfortunately, his taste in boats wasn’t all the best, and the choice of boats available at that time wasn’t large.
 In the end, the chosen boat did make the trip, but my goodness, she was a whore.
 It was a wooden boat, made in Taiwan.
 It was good quality, with a master stateroom in the back, and three smaller berths up forward.
 But it hadn’t been to sea in quite a while.
 It needed a whole host of things to make it seaworthy.
 Then on top of that, it needed a trial voyage to see how well it would handle weather and what else it would need.

 She was a tubby round 50-foot long wooden sailboat.
 She had a bowsprit, that wooden pole that sticks out in front of the boat and is bothersome in any harbor.
 She was gaff rigged, meaning the boat had a huge wooden pole called a “gaff” at the top of the mainsail.
 The boat was a “staysail schooner”.
 The photo below shows what a staysail schooner looks like.
-That’s not the boat itself, it was bigger.
+That’s not the boat itself, but the same size and rig.
+Staysail schooners are very rare these days, and for a very good reason.
+It takes four trained gorillas to hoist up, trim, lower, or handle the sails.
 But that was the sail setup.
-Staysail schooners are very rare these days, and for a very good reason. it takes four trained gorillas to hoist up, trim, lower, or handle the sails.

 See the flag at the end of the diagonal pole at the right of the picture?
 That diagonal wooden pole the flag is flying from is the “gaff” I mentioned above.
 It is big.
 It is heavy.
 If it gets loose and swings around it can do serious damage.
 As a result, it always has to be lashed in place with ropes called “preventers” to prevent the gaff from running amok.
 It’s a pain in heavy weather, and it’s even worse when there’s no wind to keep the sail and the gaff pressed to one side.